redhat-nfvpe/rhel-local-mirrors/README.md

 For example, you coud create a mirror for OSP8 and another for OSP10, just adding the needed items to the list of mirrors, specifying all the repositories needed for each version.

-To limit the playbook to just create the mirrors, please executed with:
+To limit the playbook to just create the mirrors, please executed with --tags create_miror
---tags create_miror

 ## Repo synchronization

 Regular syncs of the repo are required in order to keep it up to date.
-You can trigger just the repo sync manually, executing the playbook with:
+You can trigger just the repo sync manually, executing the playbook with --tags sync_mirror
---tags sync_mirror

 Also you can setup a cronjob that will automatically trigger the repository synchronization on the schedule you decide.
 To enable it, you need to set the